HUNG LABORATORY

 Assistant Professor, Oklahoma Biological Survey and Oklahoma Natural Heritage Inventory

-James is a pollination ecologist from Vancouver, Canada.
-James's research focuses broadly on plant-pollinator mutualisms, with an emphasis on quantifying impacts of environmental variables on pollinator communities and the pollination services they provide.
+James is a community ecologist from Vancouver, Canada.
+James's research focuses broadly on insect conservation, with an emphasis on quantifying impacts of environmental variables on pollinator communities and the pollination services they provide.
 In his spare time, James enjoys being outdoors with his kids, making food with his wife, growing vegetables, photographing wildlife, and playing the violin in his church band.
 James's favorite insects are bees, of course!
 His favorite non-bee insect is the mole cricket.

 Staff